Winston-Salem’s 1999 time capsule

 Photo via Canva

-To celebrate, Google Trends opened its time capsule to see which fads were titanic in 1999.
+Do you remember 1999?
+Thanks to Google Trends time capsule, you see which fads were titanic in 1999.
 According to the report, adults were watching “The Matrix” and “The Sopranos” while kids were into “Toy Story 2” and “Teletubbies.”
 People also used the search engine to learn about David Beckham or evaluate their Pokémon cards, and searches for hot sauce set the web ablaze.

 Want to know what life was like in the Twin City?
-We dug up some data to help us remember what happened that year — thanks to some help from a 25-year-old search engine.
+We dug up some data to help us remember what happened that year — thanks to some help from a 26-year-old search engine.

 The stats: